PetropoulakisPanagiotis/quoridor/README.md

 * 6. showboard
 * 7. genmove black: Computer player will play first(Note: this game can be played wiht one or two players)
 * 8. playmove white E2: move white player to E2 square
+Note: Follow 1,2,3,4, and 5 commands in given order

 ## Commands
 * 1. version